hendrix-llouchi/my-portfolio-monorepo/PortfolioBackend/RENDER_DEPLOYMENT.md

 ```
 Copy the generated key to Render environment variables as `APP_KEY`.

+**Important:** Generate this locally and add it to Render before deployment.

 ### 3. Required Environment Variables

 Set these in your Render service: